Names in the mix: a list of potential Conservative leadership contenders

 — Aron Seal: former director of policy for two Conservative cabinet ministers.

-This report by The Canadian Press was first published on Jan.
-11, 2020.
+This report by The Canadian Press was first published Jan.
+14, 2020.

 The Canadian Press